danisztls/llmux/README.md

 After that, you need to configure your API Key.
 There are three alternative ways to provide this parameter:

-- Edit the `api-key` parameter in the *config.yaml* file
+- Edit the `api-key` parameter in the *config.yml* file
 - Set the environment variable `OPENAI_API_KEY` (Check your operating system's documentation on how to do this)
 - Use the command line option `--key` or `-k`

 If more then one API Key is provided, ChatGPT CLI follows this priority order: *Command line option > Environment variable > Configuration file*

+### Configuration file

+The configuration file is expected at `$XDG_CONFIG_HOME/chatgpt-cli/config.yml`. *$XDG_CONFIG_HOME* is the default config directory of the user defined by the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and is typically defined as `~/.config`.

 ## Models

 ChatGPT CLI, by default, uses the original `gpt-3.5-turbo` model.
-In order to use other ChatGPT models, edit the `model` parameter in the *config.yaml* file ore use the `--model` command line option.
+In order to use other ChatGPT models, edit the `model` parameter in the *config.yml* file ore use the `--model` command line option.
 Here is a list of all the available options:

 |Name|Pricing (input token)|Pricing(output token)|
 |---|---|---|